 When city-turned-country girl Fortuna "Lucky" Prescott meets a wild mustang named Spirit, she feels an instant connection to the untamable horse.
 A courageous and natural-born leader, Lucky navigates this new world with her two new best friends, Pru Granger and Abigail Stone—with their horses Chica Linda and Boomerang—by her side.
 The trio embark on thrilling adventures, find genuine friendship, and discover what it means to be free!

 The Show has spawned two spinoffs, Spirit Riding Free: Pony Tales and Spirit Riding Free: Riding Academy.
-It will even get a major motion film adaption in 2021, notably making it the first Dreamworks Netflix show to get one.

 This cartoon contains examples of: